TestCentricity/testcentricity_web/README.md

 To specify a locally hosted target browser using a profile at runtime, you use the flag `--profile` or `-p` followed by the profile name when invoking Cucumber in the command line.
-For instance, the following command invokes Cucumber and specifies that a local instance of Chrome will be used as the target web browser:
+For instance, the following command invokes Cucumber and specifies that a local instance of Firefox will be used as the target web browser:

+    $ cucumber -p firefox

+The following command specifies that Cucumber will run tests against an instance of Chrome hosted within a Dockerized Selenium Grid environment"

-    $ cucumber -p chrome
+    $ cucumber -p chrome -p grid

-The following command specifies that Cucumber will run tests against a local instance of Firefox, which will be used to emulate an iPad Pro in landscape orientation:
+The following command specifies that Cucumber will run tests against a local instance of Chrome, which will be used to emulate an iPad Pro in landscape orientation:

     $ cucumber -p ipad_pro -p landscape